SimBench: Benchmarking the Ability of Large Language Models to Simulate Human Behaviors: Creating SimBench

-We create the simulation targets in two ways: 1) \textbf{Default Grouping}.
+We create the simulation targets — the ground-truth response distributions that models must predict — in two ways:\ 1) \textbf{Default Grouping}.
 For every question in a dataset, we create a baseline target by aggregating responses from all participants.
 This represents the ``default'' population for that dataset (e.g., ``US-based Amazon Mechanical Turk workers'') and is used to measure general simulation ability.
-2) \textbf{Specific Grouping}: For datasets with rich sociodemographic data, we create more fine-grained targets by aggregating responses from participants sharing a specific attribute (e.g., age or gender).
-These targets are essential for evaluating a model's ability to simulate narrower, more specific demographic groups.
-The available grouping variables for each dataset are detailed in Appendix~\ref{app:data_details}.
+2) \textbf{Specific Grouping}.
+For datasets with rich sociodemographic data, we create more fine-grained targets by aggregating responses from participants sharing a specific attribute (e.g., age or gender).
+This allows us to evaluate LLM ability to simulate narrower, more specific demographic groups.
+We detail the available grouping variables for each dataset in Appendix~\ref{app:data_details}.

 Each simulation target is paired with a prompt that describes the corresponding group.
-This entire harmonization process yields \textbf{10,930,271} unique question-group simulation targets.
-From this comprehensive set, we curate our final benchmark splits (\S\ref{subsec: simbench - splits}) to enable robust evaluation of LLM simulation capabilities.
+Overall, this harmonization process yields \textbf{10,930,271} unique question-group simulation targets.
+From this set, we curate our final benchmark splits (\S\ref{subsec: simbench - splits}) to enable robust evaluation of LLM simulation capabilities.
+We note that while training data contamination remains an inherent risk, our zero-shot aggregation task largely mitigates this by testing distributional prediction (see Appendix~\ref{limitations} for a full discussion).